 ETC-1002 is currently in Phase 2b clinical development, and we expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
-We expect that our existing cash and cash equivalents and available-for-sale investments will enable us to fund our operating expenses and capital expenditure requirements through at least the end of 2015 and that we will likely need to raise additional capital thereafter to continue to fund the further development of ETC-1002 and our operations.
-We expect to announce top-line results from our Phase 2b ETC-1002-008 and Phase 2b ETC-1002-009 clinical studies in October 2014 and the first quarter of 2015, respectively, and to have an end-of-Phase 2 meeting with the FDA in the second quarter of 2015.
+We expect that our existing cash and cash equivalents and available-for-sale investments are sufficient to fund our operating expenses and capital expenditure requirements through at least the end of our anticipated Phase 3 program and that we will likely need to raise additional capital thereafter to continue to fund the further commercialization efforts for ETC-1002 and our operations.
+We announced top-line results from our Phase 2b ETC-1002-008 in October 2014.
+We expect to announce top-line results from our Phase 2b ETC-1002-009 clinical study in March 2015, and to have an end-of-Phase 2 meeting with the FDA in mid-2015.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development and commercialization of ETC-1002, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of ETC-1002.
+Because of the numerous risks and uncertainties associated with the development and commercialization of ETC-1002, and the extent to which we may enter into collaborations with pharmaceutical partners regarding the development and commercialization of ETC-1002, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of ETC-1002.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- our ability to successfully develop and commercialize ETC-1002 and our other product candidates; - the costs, timing and outcomes of our ongoing and planned clinical studies of ETC-1002; - the time and cost necessary to obtain regulatory approvals for ETC-1002, if at all; - our ability to establish a sales, marketing and distribution infrastructure to commercialize ETC-1002 in the United States and abroad or our ability to establish any future collaboration or commercialization arrangements on favorable terms, if at all;

-- the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the implementation of operational and financial information technology.
+- · our ability to successfully develop and commercialize ETC-1002 and our other product candidates; - · the costs, timing and outcomes of our ongoing and planned clinical studies of ETC-1002; - · the time and cost necessary to obtain regulatory approvals for ETC-1002, if at all; - · our ability to establish a sales, marketing and distribution infrastructure to commercialize ETC-1002 in the United States and abroad or our ability to establish any future collaboration or commercialization arrangements on favorable terms, if at all; - · the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - · the implementation of operational and financial information technology.